What is Salagen?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of pilocarpine can be fatal at very high doses.
+An overdose of Salagen can be fatal at very high doses.

 What should I avoid while taking pilocarpine?

 Avoid becoming overheated during exercise and in hot weather.
-Pilocarpine can increase sweating and you may be more prone to dehydration.
+Salagen can increase sweating and you may be more prone to dehydration.

 Other drugs may interact with pilocarpine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.